 Cambridge University Press, $135 hb, 230 pp, 9781107151574

-Greta Hawes is lecturer in Classics and Ancient History at the Australian National University.
+Greta Hawes is a lecturer in Classics and Ancient History at the Australian National University.
 The author of Rationalizing Myth in Antiquity (2014) and editor of Myths on the Map: the Storied Landscapes of Ancient Greece (2017), she is currently writing a book about Pausanias’s Periegesis, a travel guide to Greece from the second century CE and source for many of our more bizarre tidbits of mythic lore.

 Leave a comment